 1.17 You are entitled to observe proceedings inside polling stations.
 Additionally, you may appoint agents to attend polling stations on your behalf.
-See Part 2a: Standing as an independent candidate or Part 2b: Standing as a party candidate for details on how to appoint polling agents.
+See Part 2b: Standing as a party candidate for details on how to appoint polling agents.

 Who can vote at polling stations?